Auvergne's volcanoes are sleeping giants in the heart of France

 A lifestyle and a community based around the volcanoes

-Over the centuries, small villages and later ski resorts sprang up on the slopes or at the foot of the volcanoes.
+Over the centuries, small villages and later ski resorts sprang up on the slopes or at the foot of these Auvergne volcanoes.
 A visit to these incredibly charming villages is always an unforgettable experience for anyone seeking authenticity, tradition and attractive rural landscapes.
 It's also a great opportunity to discover traditional French produce and producers while doing your bit for nature by encouraging green tourism.